 Any permanently attached wooden structure such as decks or porches are included in the search but detached structures are not.
 Also note certain areas are regarded as inaccessible that would require any dismantling of the house.
 These include the inside of walls or beneath carpets or floor coverings.
 If these are to be inspected, the customer will need to provide access – lifting up carpets for example – and an additional fee might be charged.

 What is reported?

 The WDIR must include information on either the presence or absence of wood-destroying insects.
 This includes either finding these insects (dead or alive) or evidence that they have been at work in the structure of the home (wood debris left behind).
 Although termites are the most common insects found, the report also includes powder post beetles, old house borers, carpenter ants as well as carpenter bees.
 Note, a WDIR will never act as a warranty to the fact that the insects aren’t present, however it is a good preventative measure.

 Although not a requirement in many cases, a WDIR should be something that is carefully considered by the realtor as well as the seller and buyer of any property to ensure the home is not infested with wood destroying insects.
-To learn more, download our guide for a more in depth look at what realtors need to know concerning the WDIR.
+Contact Dugas Pest Control for more information.

 What is a wood destroying insect inspection (WDIR) report? in Louisiana

 Baton Rouge LA | Acadiana LA